unicode-cookbook/cookbook/RELEASING.md

 Note, you will probably need to install lots of LaTeX packages and numerous fonts to compile the book.

-We have success compiling the `unicde.tex` document using the MacTeX 2016 distribution of TeX Live and TeXShop, available at: [https://tug.org/mactex/](https://tug.org/mactex/).
+We have success compiling the `unicode.tex` document using the MacTeX 2016 distribution of TeX Live and TeXShop, available at: [https://tug.org/mactex/](https://tug.org/mactex/).